class LibXML::XML::HTMLParser::Context

 Parameters:

-options - A or'ed together list of LibXML::XML::HTMLParser::Options values
+io - A ruby IO object options - A or'ed together list of LibXML::XML::HTMLParser::Options values

 static VALUE rxml_html_parser_context_io(int argc, VALUE* argv, VALUE klass)